patagonaa/isdt-cm1620/README.md

 Despite its drawbacks (see Reverse Engineering Discoveries), the cheap price might still make this device a useful tool for battery charging.

+### Warning about power up sequence!

+There is at least one scenario where the CM1620 dies (ask me how I know).

+- Two chargers in parallel mode
+    - Grounds connected to PSU
+    - USB-C connected ("Host" port -> "Slave" port)
+    - Main charger connected to PSU
+    - Battery connected (parallel to both)
+- When connecting the positive of the sub-charger (the one hooked up to the "Slave" port of the other charger), magic smoke escapes :(

+So I would suggest when using multiple of them in parallel to **always keep the power inputs parallel, especially when a battery is hooked up!**
+IIRC powering up both units at the same time even with the battery hooked up was fine (though I'm not 100% certain).

+Powering up a single unit with or without a battery hooked up seems to both be fine as well.

 ## Documentation
 There is some official documentation and C# example code on the ISDT website: https://www.isdt.co/down/openSource/CM1620.zip